More than 1,200 sexual assault survivors helped since 2023.

 Another reason school sexual abuse is underrecognized is that other educators may fail to report information to authorities.
 School employees are mandatory reporters.
 They have a legal obligation to report abuse, even when they only suspect it is occurring or has occurred.

 Unfortunately, sometimes educators fail to uphold their reporting duties.
 In some cases, educators fear the consequences of reporting abuse.
 This is especially true when the abuser is in a position of authority, such as a principal, administrator, or board member.
+School employees are generally mandated child abuse reporters – and this covers their obligation to report sexual abuse occurring at schools regardless of the circumstances.

 Loss of employment